mmorris65/York/README.md

 # York
-This file is for upload and storage of data for a gfdet analysis
+This file is for upload and storage of data for a gfdelt analysis